alaakh42/La-Liga-Chatbot/README.md

 This chatbot can have a comprehensive conversation with the user while giving him/ her some information about the history of La Liga Clubs

+## UPDATE
+It seems that the App is Live and public but not yet verified by facebook whcih, means that no one can use it but Admin and Testers, I will work on this now

 ### Install Requirements

 To install the project dependencies, run the following command